keegan-abdoo/Public-Next-Gen-Stats-Weekly-Data/ngspublicscraping.md

 remDr$navigate(https://nextgenstats.nfl.com/stats/passing/2018)
 remDr$findElement("xpath", "//label[text() = 'Season']//following::i")$clickElement()
 ```
-Again, we don't need to use the filters to navigate through the pages because the urls are very simple, but on other websites it becomes crucial, especially when the data isn't stored in an HTMLtable.
+Again, we don't need to use the filters to navigate through the pages because the urls are very simple, but on other websites it becomes crucial, especially when the data isn't stored in an HTML table.

 To close a Selenium browser, simply use the close method on the remoteDriver, and then stop the server with a method on the driver.